TomNisbet/nqsap/docs/_docs/build-01-getting-started.md

 [![LED block](../../assets/images/led-block.jpg "soldered row of LEDs"){:width="400px"}](../../assets/images/led-block.jpg)

-To further save space and make the wiring easier, the 3mm LEDs have the cathode side legs bent and soldered together so that a whole row of LEDs uses only one ground connection.
+To save even more space and make the wiring neater and easier, the 3mm LEDs have the cathode side legs bent and soldered together so that a whole row of LEDs uses only one ground connection.
+This helped in crowded areas like the ALU and its registers.
+See the before and after photos in the [Registers section](../registers/) for the difference.
-This helped in crowded areas, like the [ALU and its registers](../registers/).
 Depending on where they were connected, rows of 4 or 8 LEDs were built.